BoQsc/notes/README.md

 Show Shutdowns and Reboots: `last --system`

 `last --system runlevel` - Lists the times when computer was running.
-`last --system shutdown` - Lists the times the computer was shutdown `last --system reboot` - Lists the times the computer was rebooted
+`last --system shutdown` - Lists the times the computer was shutdown.
+`last --system reboot` - Lists the times the computer was rebooted.